WebexCC-SA/LAB-2851/docs/lab1_bruno.md

             ![Bruno Variables](./assets/bruno_variables.png)
             </figure>

-    4. Now click on the Authorization sub tab to the left of the Variables tab and scroll to the bottom of the screen.
+    4. Now click on the Authorization tab to the right of the Variables tab and scroll to the bottom of the screen.

-    5. Click on the orange “Get New Access Token” button.
+    5. Click on the “Get Access Token” button.

         ???+ info "Get New Access Token IMG"
             <figure markdown>